mhdnurfaizzy/mhdnurfaizzy/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Nurfaizi</h1>
 <h3 align="center">A passionate in Quality Assurance Enginner</h3>

 I am a QA Engineer deep in my craft.
-Previously, my interest in automation started with Puppeteer using Python and continued to explore Cypress with JavaScript.
+Previously, my interest in automation started with Puppeteer and continued to explore Cypress with JavaScript.
 I am currently exploring my skills with Selenium using Java.
 Thanks for stopping by!
 Feel free to explore some of my projects and enjoy your time here. 😊

 - 🔭 I’m currently working on **Selenium with Java**